 8. Invest in an air purifier

 Purchasing and using an air purifier can assist you in pulling some of the debris and dander from the air in your house, which will maintain a better smell in your house.
 There are various purifiers in the market, but ensure that you purchase one that is explicitly designed to address pet-related odors.
+You can also search online for a good air purifier for pets.
 Investing in a high-quality purifier will not only filter debris and dust in your house, but it will also kill fungi and bacteria in the air as well.
 That will help you reduce odor-related issues even further and also prevent your pet and family members from getting sick more frequently.

 9. Change all the air filters in your home